ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

 1. **Authenticate** with the top-level :class:`Client`.
 This performs the Keycloak OAuth exchange and stores the access token.
 2. **Create a** :class:`MonitorClient`.
 Pass ``client=hps`` so that the
-   monitor client can reuse the same HTTP session for any JMS or RMS look-ups it needs internally, and pass ``ws_connection_options`` to disable TLS certificate verification when connecting to a local server with a self-signed certificate.
+  monitor client can reuse the same HTTP session for monitor calls and for any JMS/RMS lookups required by methods such as :func:`MonitorClient.stream_task_host_resources`, and pass ``ws_connection_options`` to disable TLS certificate verification when connecting to a local server with a self-signed certificate.
 3. **Call** :func:`MonitorClient.list_topics`.
 The call is synchronous: it